bmeurant/technical-docs/software-engineering-practices/testing/integration-testing.md

 One of the biggest challenges of integration testing is setting up and managing the required dependencies.
 Modern tools have made this significantly easier.

-**Testcontainers** is a popular library (available for Java, .NET, Go, and others) that allows you to programmatically define and launch Docker containers for your tests.
+**Testcontainers** is a popular library (available for Java, .NET, Go, and others) that allows you to programmatically define and launch Docker [[containerization|containers]] for your tests.
 This means you can spin up a real database (like PostgreSQL), a message broker (like RabbitMQ), or any other dependency, run your tests against it, and then tear it down automatically.
 This provides a high-fidelity test environment that is fully automated and ephemeral.

 ### Contract Testing